dimaMachina/graphql-eslint/docs/custom-rules.md

 So what happens here?

 1. `@graphql-eslint/eslint-plugin` handles the parsing process for your GraphQL content.
 It will load the GraphQL files (either from code files or from `.graphql` files with SDL), parse it using GraphQL parser, converts it to ESTree structure and let ESLint do the rest.
-1. You rule is being loaded by ESLint, and executes just like any other ESLint rule.
+1. Your rule is being loaded by ESLint, and executes just like any other ESLint rule.
 1. Our custom rule asks ESLint to run our function for every `OperationDefinition` found.
 1. If the `OperationDefinition` node doesn't have a valid `name` - we report an error to ESLint.